 Speaking of human foibles, Anne’s lady-friend Mrs. Lawton comes to visit (“with the usual sleeping arrangements”) and she calls Anne Freddy.
 Adorable.
 They make out and afterwards we learn that Anne’s other lady-friend had received a marriage proposal and agreed to it.
 That’s what was wrong in Hastings, that’s why Anne is back in shabby Shibden.
 Poor Anne, surrounded by hasbians…

 There’s a nice moment between Anne and her aunt.
 The aunt seems to be supportive of Anne and her foibles, and even though Anne says “nothing” happened in Hastings, the aunt is all like: “You know, other women have pretty daughters, too.”
 (Not in those words.)
 She says some nice things about Ann Walker, “one of the most eligible young women in Halifax”.
 So basically: She’s rich, you should get on that, Anne!
 She’s not quite the full shilling, but she could need someone who looks after her.
 I like this scene and the connection these two have.

+Finally, just as Anne Lister is reminiscing with her mother and Dr. Touchy-Feely about how dull and unpretty Ann Walker and her family are, SUPRISE!
+They are downstairs and want to be entertained.
 So Anne goes downstairs, interrupts their conversation with Marian and charms their socks off.
 (More eye-rolling by Marian.)

-Dr. Touchy-Feely asks Ann how she’s feeling, and she doesn’t even deign talk to him.
-Marian offers him some Madeira, but Anne sends him to check on their horse, making Ann’s day.
 It’s very enjoyable, this flirting of the 1800’s.
 And here goes her internal monologue, presumably straight out of the diaries: